open-zaak/open-zaak-website/src/pages/news/2021-04-16-codecov-security-update.en.md

 On April 16th, we verified the Open Notificaties checksums, and checked which other projects could potentially be impacted.
 We also drafted this news article.

-On April ??th, the news article was published and announced on various communication channels.
+On May 7th and the following days, the news article was published and announced on various communication channels.

 ### Questions